 - Goethe Institute German Language Diploma (GDS)

 - German Language Diploma of the Standing Conference of the Ministers of Education and Cultural Affairs, Level II (DSD)

-If you don’t have a Language Certificate, universities often require you to undergo a course in order to get one of the above mentioned certificates in Germany, which may last up to three months, or even more, in order to be able to get enrolled in your studies in Germany.
+If you do not have a Language Certificate, universities often require you to undergo a course in order to get one in Germany.
+The course may last up to three months, or even more.

 Language Course Visa types